12 Everyday Things You Didn’t Know Were Illegal

 Sharing your password

 If eight of your friends are logged into your Netflix account and you’re constantly telling them to get off when you want to watch a show you finally have an excuse to kick them out for good—because it’s illegal.
 Password sharing is a violation of the U.S. Computer Fraud and Abuse Act, according to a July 2016 ruling by the U.S. Ninth Circuit Court of Appeals.
-Be aware of these new laws that could affect you in 2020.

 Not getting a dog license